COMBINE-lab/Terminus-turotial/docs/_posts/2020-02-02-running-terminus.md

 ## How Terminus works
 At this moment Terminus works on the output of [salmon](https://github.com/COMBINE-lab/salmon).
 Additionally salmon should be run with `--numGibbsSamples <number of samples>` so that it writes the posterior gibbs samples.
+Additionally there is also `-d` command that needs to be provided for for writing the equivalence classes to the output, that is later used by Terminus.
 Terminus works with two subcommands, `group` and `collapse`.
 ```bash
 terminus group -m <float> --tolerance <float> -d <salmon_dir> -o <out_dir>